 How Is Acute Lymphoblastic Leukemia Treated?

-through a vein
+- into a vein (IV)

-as an injection into a muscle
+- as an injection into a muscle

-by mouth in pill form
+- by mouth in pill form

 The treatment goal is remission, which is when tests don't find any cancer cells in the body.
 Then, maintenance chemotherapy keeps the child in remission and prevents the cancer from coming back.
 Kids get maintenance chemo for 2 to 3 years.

 Stem Cell Transplants

-putting healthy donor stem cells back into the body
+- putting healthy donor stem cells back into the body

-rebuilding a healthy blood supply and immune system with the new stem cells
+- rebuilding a healthy blood supply and immune system with the new stem cells

 Clinical trials are research studies that offer promising new treatments not yet available to the public.
 Doctors will decide if a child is a good candidate for a clinical trial.